idleberg/generator-atom-package-coffeescript/README.md

 A [Yeoman](http://yeoman.io/authoring/user-interactions.html) generator for Atom packages written in any version CoffeeScript.

 But why?
 Sooner or later, CoffeeScript support will likely be dropped from Atom.
-However, some people will still want to use the language they've come to love.This generator templates a package that compiles your CoffeeScript on install time.
+However, some people will still want to use the language they've come to love.
+This generator templates a package that compiles your CoffeeScript on install time.

 ## Installation